 “We journey with the person who’s dying and their family to help them navigate through the whole end-of-life process.”International End of Life Doula Association New Jersey

-The various tasks expected of an Eold (end-of-life doula), could include all in the list below.
+Other various tasks expected of an end-of-life doula, can include everything in the list below.

 - Provide educational information to patients and families about the stages of dying